SF Bay Sea Lavender Control

 2016Resources protected

-Tidal marsh habitat supporting endangered wildlife (Ridgway’s rail, salt marsh harvest mouse), sensitive plants (salt marsh bird’s beak), and migratory waterfowl.
+Tidal marsh habitat supporting endangered wildlife including Ridgway’s rail and salt marsh harvest mouse, sensitive plants like salt marsh bird’s beak, and migratory waterfowl.

 Project goal